Manni Sandhu: My Time (2012)

-2013 - Today
+2013–today

 On 1 January 2013, Sandhu released a mixtape under Collab Creations Ltd. entitled Reload.
 The mixtape brought back the UK garage sound from the early 2000s, and was released as a free download.

 In 2013, Abhishek Bachchan performed to Sandhu's song "Bottle" featuring Lehmber Hussainpuri at the TOIFA awards in Vancouver.
 It was the only Punjabi song used in the performance.

-He also worked on a second album to be titled Against All Odds released in 2015.

 On 27 February 2014, Sandhu released "Friday" featuring Manjit Pappu.
 "Friday" went straight to number 2 in BBC Asian Network's Official Download Chart in its first week of release.

+On 10 June 2016, He released his second album with the title Welcome To The Future featuring artists like Akhil, Prem Lata, Jordan Sandhu, Hustinder and Late(Diljaan).

 In 2017 he won Best Single for "Gani" at Brit Asia TV Music Awards (BAMA).
 He won Best Music Producer at BAMA 2019.

 Controversy

-In 2019, singer Dilraj Grewal, who previously was supposed to sing Verified Jatt, but later got dropped due to unknown reasons, had accused Manni Sandhu of stealing the song above.
+In 2019, singer Dilraj Grewal, who previously was supposed to sing Verified Jatt, but later got dropped for unknown reasons, had accused Manni Sandhu of stealing the song above.
 But after the legal process, the song which was produced by Sangra Vibes was completely rewritten and composed later.
 All of the accusations towards Manni Sandhu proved to be false in this way.
 The song was then sung by Gurj Sidhu.